Englewood Hospital and Medical Center: History

+The hospital first opened in 1890.

 In 2006, much of the nursing staff went on strike after the union and hospital were unable to reach an agreement over a reduction in benefits and pensions.
 Temporary nurses were brought in.

 While in high school, baseball pitcher Rob Kaminsky raised over $30,000 through his Strikeout Challenge charity for the pediatric cancer ward at Englewood Hospital, as he asked supporters to donate whatever amount they chose for each strikeout he recorded in his senior year in 2013.

-On October 15, 2019 HMH announced a merger with Englewood Health, a healthcare provider in Bergen County.
+On October 15, 2019, HMH announced a merger with Englewood Health, a healthcare provider in Bergen County.
 HMH agreed to invest $400 million into the facility.
 The merger is currently pending approval from the Federal Trade Commission and New Jersey state officials.
 The investment included new operating rooms, additional outpatient care facilities and larger cardiac catheterization labs.
 The affiliation also included an expanded academic partnership with the Hackensack Meridian School of Medicine.
 The merger enabled Englewood to become a tertiary academic medical center.
 The merger is set to be complete within a year.
 In December 2020, it was announced that the Federal Trade Commission would be suing HMH to block the merger due to monopolistic practices.